 Most cities make a big deal of their famous progeny.
 Not Hue.

-Despite all that, Hue is one of our favourite places in all of Vietnam.
-Armed with a little knowledge of your own, you can bring the place to life yourself.
+Armed with a little knowledge of your own, you can bring Hue to life yourself.
 Despite the city’s best efforts to camouflage it, Hue’s atmosphere is irrepressible.
 Spend a little time here and you’ll start to get it.
 More than any other Vietnamese city, Hue still moves to a rhythm that is at once uniquely Vietnamese and uniquely Hue.

 Check out our suggestions for things to do here.